 While the past two years immediately conjures words like “challenge”, “hardship”, and “crisis”, there are lessons to be learned that offer optimism, and important perspective as we embark on the future.
 As human beings we have a spirit that is capable of withstanding stress, we are learning how to adapt and adjust.

 THE JAMAICA 60TH INDEPENDENCE CELEBRATIONS

-1962-2021!
-59 years of hard work, achievements and excelling notably in sports, music, tourism, agriculture, and fashion.
+1962-2022!
+60 years of hard work, achievements and excelling notably in sports, music, tourism, agriculture, and fashion.
 This year JIFI has an array of activities planned starting April through December.

 The Jamaica Independence Foundation, Inc., is 501(c)(3) accredited and was established primarily to manage the annual celebratory activities for Jamaica’s independence here in the Northeast region of the United States.
-Net proceeds raised will support the following charities:
+Proceeds from this and future events raised will support the following charities:

 JIFINYC - Executive Board, Directors and Committee Members